 Windows users aware of the typical Ctrl + Alt + Delete key combination, the measure of the last option when an application stops responding.
 Clicking Ctrl + Alt + Del on a Mac will be done nothing in results, that’s if you can find that type of classic keys: on some Mac keyboards the Alt key is called Option, the Control key is there, but its equal on a Mac is actually the key.
 Command, and there is typically no key marked as Delete.
 Thus, how do you force shut the application on a Mac?

 Actually, there is more than one way to Mac Force Quit an application on a Mac.
 Here we will show you a variation of ways to problem creating an application and close them, without the need to restart the power button.
-If you find that your applications that stop responding on a daily basis and it’s not always the same, then it may be worth backing up all your data and do the full clean install of mac os.
-This is the pretty nuclear option and it might be saved you a lot of headaches in the extended route.
+If you find that your applications stop responding on a daily basis and it’s not always the same, then it may be worth backing up all your data and do the full clean install of mac os.
+This is a pretty nuclear option and it might be saved you a lot of headaches in the extended route.

 6 Best Ways to Force Quit on Mac: